gautema/CQRSlite/README.md

 ##Features

 * Command sending and event publishing
-* Session with aggregate tracking
+* Unit of work through session with aggregate tracking
 * Repository for getting and saving aggregates
 * Optimistic concurrency checking
 * In process bus with autoregistration of handlers